 Community Color is a member of the Community Color family of sites.
 The goal of this project is to promote local web development and community awareness in select towns in the Mountain West.

-This collection of sites was created by a single person with the goal of promoting community awareness.
+This collection of sites was created by a single person who is trying to be a good netizen.
 I am not interested in collecting personal data, but I am interested in the flow of data through my site and the overall user experience.

 Cookies and Third Parties